K0p1-Git/Stacks2020-VoicesInTheHead/README.md

 <br>

 What?!
-After decoding the message we got the string `thisisnottheflag` 🤬 did the challenge just pulled one on us ?
-At this point we were quite lost, seeing how all of what we did lead to no where ...
+After decoding the message, we got the string `thisisnottheflag`. 🤬 did the challenge just pull one on us?
+At this point we were quite lost, seeing how all of what we did lead to nowhere...

-But a light bulb 💡 moment came and we realised we have not touched the initial hint that was provided ! `Xiao wants to help.
-Will you let him help you?`  Who is this Xiao, and why would he want to help us ? ***Find out more on the next episode of Dragon Ball-Z*** ... (we ended up just Googling it)
+But a light bulb 💡 moment came and we realised we had not touched the initial hint that was provided! `Xiao wants to help.
+Will you let him help you?`  Who is this Xiao, and why would he want to help us? ***Find out more on the next episode of Dragon Ball-Z*** ... (we ended up just Googling it)

-Based on the hint we came across a tool called <a href="https://xiao-steganography.en.softonic.com/">Xiao Steganography</a> which seems to fit what we are doing.
+Based on the hint, we came across a tool called <a href="https://xiao-steganography.en.softonic.com/">Xiao Steganography</a>, which seemed to fit what we were doing.
 Another steganography tool 🤔

 <br>